Nice3point/RevitToolkit/Readme.md

 #### FrameworkElementCreator

-Creator of FrameworkElements for the Dock pane.
+Creator of FrameworkElements for the dockable pane.

 ```c#
 DockablePaneProvider.Register(application, guid, title)